-Green commercial and residential buildings,
+${\bf Green\ commercial\ and\ residential\ buildings},$

-- (i) For both commercial and residential buildings: - Buildings built before 31 December 2020: buildings belonging to the top 15% of the existing local stock in terms of operational primary energy demand, expressed as kWh/m2 per annum. - Buildings built after 31 December 2020: buildings with a primary energy demand at least 20% lower than the one resulting from the European Nearly-Zero-Energy Building ("NZEB") requirements20. - (ii) For commercial buildings only: in addition to the above applicable primary energy demand criteria, efficient building operations must be ensured through dedicated energy management21
+- (i) For both commercial and residential buildings: - Buildings built before 31 December 2020: buildings with EPC A or, as an alternative, buildings belonging to the top 15% of the national or regional building stock21. - Buildings built after 31 December 2020: buildings with a primary energy demand at least 10% lower than the one resulting from the European Nearly-Zero-Energy Building ("NZEB") requirements22. - (ii) For commercial buildings only: in addition to the above applicable primary energy demand criteria, efficient building operations must be ensured through dedicated energy management23.